s7techlab/cckit/gateway/tutorial.md

 `CCKit`, library for Hyperledger Fabric application development, addresses several aspects of Hyperledger Fabric application development:

-* [Chaincode method routing](../router) allows to consistently define rules how an chaincode responds to a client requests
+* [Chaincode method routing](../router) allows to consistently define rules how a chaincode responds to a client requests

 * [Using protocol buffers](../state) can help to define data model once and then easily write and read structured data to and from chaincode world state